 She is the Deputy Shadow Minister of Canadian Heritage for Her Majesty's Official Opposition.
 Nelly Shin continues to make a stand for ethnic media and acknowledge the contributions of ethnic communities in Canada.
 With the rise of racist acts during the pandemic, Ms. Shin has made strong public statements against racism toward the Chinese, Jewish and Black communities

-Her interventions in the Chamber include a response to the Throne Speech on the opening day of the 43rd Parliament, and debates on home ownership and affordability, the opioid crisis, free speech, and amendments to the criminal code.
-Through her parliamentary work, she has also raised issues on multiculturalism, racial discrimination, First Nations youth suicide, domestic violence, mental health and the environment.
+Ms. Shin's interventions in the Chamber include a response to the Throne Speech on the opening day of the 43rd Parliament and debates on home ownership, affordability, the opioid crisis, and free speech.

 Before entering politics, Nelly Shin was a high school teacher, missionary, and professional musician.
-Her experience teaching in inner-city schools and caring for the marginalized and hurting as an outreach missionary have cultivated her people centred approach to politics with aspirations to restore families and bring longterm solutions to societal challenges.
+Her frontline experiences helping marginalized communities and individuals struggling with personal crisis have cultivated her people centred approach to politics with aspirations to restore families and bring longterm solutions to societal challenges.

 Her family immigrated to Canada from South Korea when she was five years old and ran a successful small business for over 25 years.
 Ms. Shin holds a B. Mus and B. Ed from the University of Toronto.

 For more information on Ms. Shin’s parliamentary work, please visit: